Before the day

 About thirty minutes

-A short look at systems thinking.
+A short look at Systems Leadership.

 Before the tools

-Frame: Systems Thinking
+Frame: Systems Leadership

 A short orientation.

-In everyday work, it is natural to respond to what is most visible: a late submission, a missed target, a tense meeting, a quiet stakeholder, or a decision that did not land well.
+In everyday PA work, it is natural to respond to what is most visible: a late submission, a missed target, a tense meeting, a quiet stakeholder, or a decision that did not land well.

-This matters because effort alone can sometimes leave the pattern unchanged.
+This matters because effort alone can sometimes leave the Pattern unchanged.
 A team can work harder, communicate more, or add more checks, but still get the same result if the underlying system keeps pulling people back into the same behaviour.

 The goal of this preview is not to turn you into a systems expert before class.
 It is to give you shared language for noticing patterns, asking better questions, and examining your own thinking before acting.